 The U.S. Tax Act subjects a U.S. shareholder to GILTI earned by certain foreign subsidiaries.
 The FASB Staff Q&A, Topic 740, No. 5, Accounting for Global Intangible Low-Taxed Income, states that an entity can make an accounting policy election to either recognize deferred taxes for temporary basis differences expected to reverse as GILTI in future years or provide for the tax expense related to GILTI in the year the tax is incurred.
-The Company has elected to provide for GILTI in the year incurred.
-The Company's results for the fiscal year ended March 31, 2020 and 2019 include the expected impact of GILTI.
+The Company has elected to provide for GILTI in the year ended March 31, 2020 and 2019 include the expected impact of GILTI.